 For a while now, researchers and psychologists have been noting the marked increase in loneliness and depression throughout the last few decades.
 While some have been quick to pin blame for this phenomenon on the increase in electronic communications and the decline of physical socialization, companies like eBay are helping to reverse that trend.

 "Today, people look to sites like eBay and Amazon for their shopping needs," Jamie Iannone, newly appointed CEO of eBay announced in a press release.
 "The ease of buying and selling on these platforms is simply unparalleled and unprecedented.
 What we're seeing today in society is that everything has become very 'transactional'.
 People want an easy way to get what they want, and a seamless medium to do that.
 We see this in the job market, — Read full post

 According to a release from AT&T, qualified schools including K-12, colleges and universities across the country that are activating new lines for school-issued tablets, 4G LTE-enabled laptops and hotspot devices can get unlimited carcinogenic radiation for free for 60 days to offer to their students through May 22.

 "We want to do our part to impact students during this difficult time," AT&T CEO Randall L. Stephenson stated in the press release.
-"Rather than charge students for our cancer-causing products during this public health crisis, we felt obligated to provide them for free as students impacted by COVID-19 adjust to virual learning."
+"Rather than charge students for our cancer-causing products during this public health crisis, we — Read full post

 Grand Theft Auto is officially on its way out, as the new videogame "Electrosensitive" is breaking sales records, selling out in top video game outlets across the country.